 their plans, but later as I grew up, I felt that I preferred to study in

-Malaysia instead of Australia, mainly because I was used to the environment in
+Malaysia instead of overseas, mainly because I was used to the environment in

 unhappy.
 Then when I was in secondary school, my grandparents heard that there

 are many who study in Malaysian universities, and they felt that it might be

 better for me to study locally since the cost would be much lower than studying overseas.
 I definitely agreed with them, and I told them that all the while

 I had wanted to study locally.
 My parents also agreed about that.
 Since then, I

 had planned to study Medicine in a local university.
 At that time, I only knew

 about local public universities such as USM and UM, but not any of the local private